 Every created bookmark is reflected in the Favorites (Alt+2) tool window which you can also use for navigation to your bookmarks.

-You can navigate to the initial declaration of a symbol and symbol's type from its usage.
+You can navigate to declaration of a variable, function, class, or type from its usage:

 Place a caret at a symbol in question and press Ctrl+B.